Stillat/meerkat-statamic3/README.md

 composer require stillat/meerkat
 ```

-You may read the full installation documentation at [https://meerkatcomments.com/docs/installation](https://meerkatcomments.com/docs/installation).
+You may read the full installation documentation at [https://stillat.com/meerkat/installation](https://stillat.com/meerkat/installation)

 ## Documentation

-Meerkat 3 is documented on the official Meerkat 3 website at [https://meerkatcomments.com/docs](https://meerkatcomments.com/docs).
+Meerkat 3 is documented on the official Meerkat 3 website at [https://stillat.com/meerkat/installation](https://stillat.com/meerkat/installation)

 There are definitely documentation gaps, and if you find something that could use clarifying please open an issue.
-Documentation will continue to be added over time.

 ## License